-54. 45.
-Without prejudice to paragraphparagraphs 28 to 30, this Resolution shall be reviewed by the Commission, at the latest, at its Session in 2028 based on recommendations from the IOTC Scientific Committee.

-55. 46.
-The IOTC Scientific Committee shall undertake evaluation of the effectiveness of the measures detailed in this Resolution.
-IfIn addition to paragraph 30, the IOTC Scientific Committee shall, if it lacks sufficient scientific evidence which may prevent it from formulating management advice on DFADs, it shall provide advice to the Commission.
+- 54. 45.
+Without prejudice to paragraphparagraphs 28 to 30, this Resolution shall be reviewed by the Commission, at the latest, at its Session in 2028 based on recommendations from the IOTC Scientific Committee. - 55.
+46. The IOTC Scientific Committee shall undertake evaluation of the effectiveness of the measures detailed in this Resolution. #In addition to paragraph 30, the IOTC Scientific Committee shall, if it lacks sufficient scientific evidence which may prevent it from formulating management advice on DFADs, it shall provide advice to the Commission.

-$\frac{47}{28}$ With the exception of paragraphs $\frac{2728}{2728}$ to 30, which shall enter into force immediately after the adoption of this Resolution, this Resolution shall enter into force on 1 January 2024.
+IOTC-2023-S27-PropD\Rev6[E] 56.
+With the exception of paragraphs 2728 to 30, which shall enter into force immediately after the 47. adoption of this Resolution, this Resolution shall enter into force on 1 January 2024.
 57. Without prejudice to paragraphs 52 and 53, CPCs not yet involved in purse seine fisheries using DFADs are exempt from the application of this Resolution for a period of 6 months from when their vessels deploy DFADs for the first time.

-58. 48.
-The IOTC Executive SecretarySecretariat shall submit a report, on an annual basis, to the IOTC Compliance Committee on the level of compliance of each CPC with all the obligations under this Resolution.

-59. 49.
-Resolution 1923/02, On Management of drifting Procedures on a fish aggregating devices (FADs) management plan, including more detailed specification of catch reporting from FAD sets, and the development of improved FAD designs to reduce the incidence of entanglement of non-target species DFADs) in the IOTC area of Competence, is superseded by this Resolution.
+58. The IOTC Executive Secretary Secretariat shall submit a report, on an annual basis, to the IOTC Compliance Committee on the level of compliance of each CPC with all the obligations under this Resolution.
+59. Resolution 1923/02, On Management of drifting Procedures on a fish aggregating devices (FADs) management plan, including more detailed specification of catch reporting from FAD sets, and the development of improved FAD designs to reduce the incidence of entanglement of non-target species DFADs) in the IOTC area of Competence, is superseded by this Resolution.

-ANNEX-I GUIDELINES FOR PREPARATION OF DRIFTING FISH AGGREGATING DEVICE (DFAD) MANAGEMENT PLANS
+ANNEX I GUIDELINES FOR PREPARATION OF DRIFTING FISH AGGREGATING DEVICE (DFAD) MANAGEMENT PLANS

-To support obligations in respect of the DFAD Management Plan (DFAD-MP) to be submitted to the Executive Secretary by CPCs with fleets fishing in the IOTC area of competence, associated to DFADs, DFAD-MP should include:
+To support obligations in respect of the DFAD Management Plan (DFAD MP) to be submitted to the Executive Secretary by CPCs with fleets fishing in the IOTC area of competence, associated to DFADs, DFAD-MP should include:

-1. An objective

-2.1.
-Scope

-Description of its application with respect to:

-- DFAD numbers and DFADs beacon numbers to be deployed

-reporting procedures for DFAD deployment

-plans for monitoring and retrieval of lost DFADs

-3.1.
-Institutional arrangements for management of the DFAD Management Plans:

-institutional responsibilities

-- obligations of vessel owners and masters in respect of DFAD and /or DFAD beacons deployment and use

-DFAD and/or DFADs beacons replacement policy

-- reporting obligations

-4.1.\DFAD construction specifications and requirements:

-- DFAD design characteristics (a description)

-DFAD markings and identifiers, including DFADs beacons

-- lighting requirements

-- radio buoys (requirement for serial numbers)

-- satellite transceivers (requirement for serial numbers)

-5.1.
-Applicable areas:

-- Details of any closed areas or periods e.g. territorial waters, shipping lanes, proximity to artisanal fisheries, etc.

-6.1.\Applicable period for the DFAD-MP.
+1. An objective 2.1Scope Description of its application with respect to: - vessel-types and support and tender vessels - DFAD numbers and DFADs beacon numbers to be deployed - reporting procedures for DFAD deployment - incidental bycatch reduction and utilisation policy - consideration of interaction with other gear types - plans for monitoring and retrieval of lost DFADs - statement or policy on "DFAD ownership" 3.1.
+Institutional arrangements for management of the DFAD Management Plans: - institutional responsibilities - application processes for DFAD and /or DFAD beacons deployment approval - obligations of vessel owners and masters in respect of DFAD and /or DFAD beacons deployment and use - DFAD and/or DFADs beacons replacement policy - reporting obligations 4.1DFAD construction specifications and requirements: - DFAD design characteristics (a description) - DFAD markings and identifiers, including DFADs beacons - lighting requirements - radar reflectors - visible distance - radio buoys (requirement for serial numbers) - satellite transceivers (requirement for serial numbers) 5.1.
+Applicable areas: - Details of any closed areas or periods e.g. territorial waters, shipping lanes, proximity to artisanal fisheries, etc. ₽.
+6.1.
+Applicable period for the DFAD-MP.
 7.1.
 Means for monitoring and reviewing implementation of the DFAD-MP.

-8. DFAD logbook template (data to be collected specified in Annex-II).
+8. DFAD logbook template (data to be collected specified in Annex II).

-ANNEX HI DATA COLLECTION FOR DFADS
+ANNEX #I DATA COLLECTION FOR DFADS